 Welcome to Aaron Riley Rucker Middle School!

 Positive trends in achievement for our students give us confidence and serve as a motivating factor in our commitment to continuous improvement.
 Our goal is to connect school, home, and community.
+This connection can begin with our monthly School Improvement Council (SIC) and PTA meetings.

 Anita M. Watts